 Robinhood's Potential Advantage

-Robinhood's message continues to appeal broadly to young people.
-It encourages them to take advantage of the "free" service and the "democratization" it brings.
+The message of Robinhood continues to resonate with a wide range of young people.
+It encourages them to use the "free" service and the resulting "democratization."

 Robinhood vs Coinbase: More to Consider

-Apart from fee-less trading, Robinhood offers an instantaneous money transfer of up to $1,000 to your account.
+Aside from fee-free trading, Robinhood provides an instant $1,000 money deposit to your account.

-What about transactions above this limit?
-The app requires a few days to verify the accounts of recipients.
+What about transactions that exceed this threshold?
+The software needs a few days to validate the recipients' accounts.

-In both cases, Coinbase charges transaction fees.
+Transaction fees are charged by Coinbase in both circumstances.
 While the Credit/Debit service is instantaneous like that of Robinhood, you pay for this convenience.

 Like Robinhood, Coinbase permits you to connect to its trading platform known as GDAX.com.
 This connection allows you to remove the fees and limit trade between US dollars and cryptos.

 We've already indicated that you can export your tokens using Coinbase.
 When it comes to Robinhood, this is still one of the most significant contrasts.
 The coins you trade with Robinhood will never be yours.